 Most importantly, however, the means that God ordained to bring his elect to salvation is through the preaching of the gospel.
-The gospel must be preached to as many people as possible because nobody knows who the elect are; and the gospel must be offered sincerely and all the promises of God made known to the hearers; people must be urged, persuaded, pleaded with, to come to Christ in repentance and faith so that they might be saved; and that “whosoever will may come”.
+The gospel must be preached to everybody because nobody knows who the elect are; and it must be offered sincerely and all the promises of God made known to the hearers.
+People must be urged, persuaded, pleaded with, to come to Christ in repentance and faith so that they might be saved; and that “whosoever will may come”.
 The elect are recognised when they demonstrate repentance and faith in the gospel.

-Jesus himself stated this when he said “All that the Father gives me will come to me [this is predestination]; and him who comes to me I will not cast out [this is the promise of salvation to the elect]” (Jn 6:37).
-Jesus continues: “and this is the will of him who sent me, that I should lose nothing of all he has given me, but raise it up at the last day [this is limited atonement].
-For this is the will of my Father, that everyone who sees the Son and believes in him should have eternal life; and I will raise him up at the last day [this is the gospel]” (Jn 6:39-40).
+Jesus himself stated this when he said “All that the Father giveth me shall come to me [this is predestination]; and him that cometh to me I will in no wise cast out [this is the promise of salvation to the elect]” (Jn 6:37).
+Jesus continues: “And this is the Father’s will which hath sent me, that of all which he hath given me, I should lose nothing, but should raise it up again at the last day [this is limited atonement].
+And this is the will of him that sent me, that every one which seeth the Son, and believeth on him, should have everlasting life: and I will raise him up at the last day [this is faith in the gospel]” (Jn 6:39-40).